tgyeltshen/tgyeltshen.github.io/_teaching/2025-spring-teaching-3.md

 location: "Tokyo, Japan"
 ---

-# Teaching Assistant – Basic Tools of Population Health Research
-**Spring 2025 | The University of Tokyo, School of International Health**
+Teaching Assistant, Spring 2025 | The University of Tokyo, School of International Health, Department of Global Health Policy

 I facilitated a class for the course *“Basic Tools of Population Health Research”* offered by the [Department of Global Health Policy](https://www.ghp.m.u-tokyo.ac.jp/), School of International Health, The University of Tokyo.